nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 Here, we will develop our code so that we can send our signals from orchestration instances or other entities.

-For this example, we will create a monitor and have our entity signal it when the counter exceeds a given value.
+For this example, we will create a monitor and have our entity signal it when the counter reaches certain amounts.

-For the monitor, we will create a very simple instance that will simply listen for a "Completed" event upon which it will simply output a log message informing us which counter reached our set
+For the monitor, we will create a very simple instance that will simply listen for an "Update" event upon which it will simply output a log message informing us which counter reached our set milestone:
-milestone:

 ```kotlin
 @FunctionName("Monitor")